Al Harris (cornerback): 2005

+2006

+On January 2, 2006, the Green Bay Packers fired head coach Mike Sherman following a 4–12 record in 2005.
+They hired San Francisco 49ers' offensive coordinator Mike McCarthy as their new head coach.
+Entering training camp, Harris was slated as the No. 2 starting cornerback after the Packers signed Charles Woodson.
+Defensive coordinator Bob Sanders named Harris and Charles Woodson the starting cornerbacks to begin the season.

+In Week 8, Harris recorded four solo tackles and set a season-high with four pass deflections as the Packers defeated the Arizona Cardinals 31–14.
+In Week 12, he tied his season-high of four solo tackles, made two pass deflections, and intercepted a pass by Matt Hasselbeck to wide receiver Deion Branch during a 24–34 loss at the Seattle Seahawks.
+In Week 15, Harris made two solo tackles, one pass deflection, and returned an interception thrown on a pass attempt by Jon Kitna to wide receiver Roy Williams for 34–yards during a 17–9 win against the Detroit Lions.
+He started all 16 games for the fourth consecutive season and made 41 combined tackles (35 solo), 13 pass deflections, three interceptions, and had one touchdown.

+2007

-On February 13, 2007 it was announced that Harris signed a two-year contract extension with the Packers.
+On February 13, 2007, it was announced that Harris signed a two-year contract extension with the Packers.
 The deal was an add-on to the five-year, $18.7 million extension that Harris signed in 2004, a contract that included about $7 million in guarantees.
 That extension still had three seasons remaining on it, through 2009.
 Financial details of the new extension were not yet available, but Harris told the Wisconsin State Journal that it included two roster bonuses totaling $4.5 million, along with some Pro Bowl incentives.

 Harris played in the 2008 Pro Bowl, along with teammates Brett Favre, Chad Clifton, Donald Driver, and Aaron Kampman, as well as head coach Mike McCarthy.

+2008

-Harris was originally thought to be out for the remainder of the 2008 season because of a ruptured spleen suffered during the first quarter of the game against Dallas, when he collided with fellow Green Bay Packer A.J.
-Hawk.
+Harris was originally thought to be out for the remainder of the 2008 season because of a ruptured spleen suffered during the first quarter of the game against Dallas, when he collided with fellow Green Bay Packer A. J. Hawk.
 However, Harris came back to the Packers in their game against the Tennessee Titans on November 2, 2008.

+2009

-On November 22, 2009 Al Harris suffered a potentially career-ending injury to the outside of his left knee in a home game against the San Francisco 49ers.
+On November 22, 2009, Al Harris suffered a potentially career-ending injury to the outside of his left knee in a home game against the San Francisco 49ers.
 Harris fell to the ground while trailing Niners wide receiver Michael Crabtree; no contact caused the injury, Harris reported his foot simply 'got caught in the ground'.
 Harris tore the anterior cruciate ligament, the lateral collateral ligament, the iliotibial band, the fibular collateral ligament, and the lateral hamstring.
 His knee was surgically reconstructed eight days later resulting in Harris spending the remainder of the season rehabilitating his knee.